InfinitiVoid/EdgerunnerBOT/README.md

 It uses discord.js, tmi.js, node-twitch, ws, fs and axios libraries.

-It is code-locked to work for mine Twitch and Discord.
+It is hardcoded to work for mine Twitch and Discord.
 So if you ever find a way to add it to your own server, it won't work for you.
 Might the coding Gods be with you.